ntnhut/LeetSolve/docs/source/Two_Pointers/08_TP_19_Remove_Nth_Node_From_End_of_List_int.md

 This approach optimizes the computation by traversing the linked list only once and using two pointers to efficiently locate the node to be removed.

 ### Complexity
-This solution has a time complexity of `O(N)`, where `N` is the number of nodes in the linked list.
-It traverses the linked list twice but does so in a single pass.
-The space complexity is `O(1)` because it uses a constant amount of additional space, regardless of the size of the linked list.

 * Runtime: `O(N)`, where `N` is the number of nodes in the list.
 * Extra space: `O(1)`.